Skip to content

 5+1 reasons why you should use a VPN while traveling

-In this article, I explain what is a VPN, why you should always use one while traveling, and which is the best.
+In this article, I explain what a VPN is, why you should always use one while traveling, and which is the best.

-There is no doubt that the internet has changed our lives, sometimes for the best other times for the worse, and this within a few years.
-For example, traveling in our times means being able to stay in touch with family and friends even if we are on the other side of the world.
-Also thanks to the internet it is possible to keep working virtually from any corner of the planet.
+Undoubtedly, the internet has changed our lives, sometimes for the better and for the worse.
+For example, traveling in our era means staying in touch with family and friends even if we are on the other side of the world.
+Also, thanks to the internet, it is possible to keep working virtually from any corner of the planet.

 However, this freedom is not evenly distributed throughout the world.
-It’s becoming increasingly common to find websites that in some countries are censored by local governments (think about China, Egypt, the United Arab Emirates, and many other countries).
+It’s becoming increasingly common to find websites censored by governments in some countries (think about China, Egypt, and the United Arab Emirates, to mention a few).
 This can be a big problem if you need these websites to work and you are traveling in one of those countries.
-Imagine for example what could happen if you were waiting for an important email on your Gmail account but you are in China (here my travel guide) and since Google it’s censored, you can get it.
+Imagine, for example, what could happen if you were waiting for an important email on your Gmail account but you are in China (here is my travel guide), and since Google is censored, you can get it.

-Besides the rising number of countries that are censoring content online, there are other things you should worry about when using the Internet.
+Besides the rising number of countries censoring content online, there are other things you should worry about when using the Internet.
 One of these is the danger of getting your devices hacked.
-Using a public Wi-Fi connection for example is ALWAYS risky, no matter where you are.
+For example, using a public Wi-Fi connection is ALWAYS risky, no matter where you are.

 So the question is: what can you do to reduce these problems?
 Simple: using a VPN.